SDSPT2s: SDSPT2 with Selection: SDSPT2

-$\{\bar{\Phi}_{q}\}$ in Eq. \eqref{Q1def} are orthonormalized ICCs obtained by single and double excitations from $\Psi_k^{(0)}$.
-Eq. \eqref{LanczosVec} represents the projection of the Lanczos vector $H|\Psi^{(1)}_k\rangle$ onto the secondary space, which is further approximated to Eq. \eqref{SecondaryWFdef} to simply the evaluation of the matrix elements.
-It should be clear from Eq. \eqref{SecondaryWFdef} that the secondary functions are linear combinations of the reference CSFs, with the coefficients related to the first-order functions.
-As such, they can facilitate the relaxation of the reference coefficients in the presence of dynamic correlation, particularly for avoided crossings\cite{iCI} or multiple quasi-degenerate states\cite{SDSPT2}.
-The fact that $|\Psi_k^{(0)}\rangle$, $|\Psi_k^{(1)}\rangle$, and $|\Psi_k^{(2)}\rangle$ have decreasing weights in the wave function $|\Psi_I\rangle$ justify the characterization of them as primary, external, and secondary states.
-Since both $|\Psi_k^{(1)}\rangle$ and $|\Psi_k^{(2)}\rangle$ are specific to $|\Psi_k^{(0)}\rangle$, the generalized eigenvalue problem
+which may be state-specific or state-collective (independent of state $k$).
+Eq. \eqref{LanczosVec} represents the projection of the Lanczos vector $H|\Xi^{(1)}_k\rangle$ onto the secondary space, which is further approximated to Eq. \eqref{Psadef} to simplify the evaluation of the matrix elements.
+It is clear from Eq. \eqref{SecondaryWFdef} that the secondary functions are linear combinations of the reference CSFs $\{\Phi_R\}$ but with their coefficients related to the first-order functions.
+As such, they can facilitate the relaxation of the reference coefficients $\bar{C}^{(0)}_{R k}$ in the presence of dynamic correlation, particularly for avoided crossings\cite{iCI} or multiple near-degenerate states\cite{SDSPT2}.
+The fact that $|\Psi_k^{(0)}\rangle$, $|\Xi_k^{(1)}\rangle$, and $|\Theta_k^{(2)}\rangle$ have decreasing weights in the wave function $|\Psi_I\rangle$ justifies the characterization of them as primary, external, and secondary states.
+Since both $|\Xi_k^{(1)}\rangle$ and $|\Theta_k^{(2)}\rangle$ are specific to $|\Psi_k^{(0)}\rangle$, the generalized eigenvalue problem

 for determining the expansion coefficients of $|\Psi_I\rangle$ is only of dimension $3N_P$.
 The Hamiltonian and metric matrices have the following structures